SergioBejarano/Modularization-with-virtualization-and-introduction-to-Docker/README.md

 # Modularization workshop with virtualization and introduction to Docker

+### Concurrency and Graceful Shutdown in the Framework

+The framework implements a concurrent HTTP server using a thread pool (`ExecutorService`).
+Each time a new connection arrives, it is handled by a thread from the pool, allowing multiple clients to be served simultaneously and improving performance under load.

+For graceful termination, a Java shutdown hook (`Runtime.getRuntime().addShutdownHook`) is used.
+This hook is automatically triggered when the process receives a termination signal (for example, when Ctrl+C is pressed).
+The hook stops the main server loop, closes the `ServerSocket`, and waits for all threads to finish servicing active connections before terminating the process.
+This ensures that no requests in progress are lost and that resources.

+### Task development

 In the root of the project, create a file named Dockerfile with the following content:
 ```
 FROM openjdk:17